Rowdy Tellez Player Props: Brewers vs. Giants

 Rowdy Tellez At The Plate

-- Tellez has 25 hits, which is best among Milwaukee hitters this season, while batting .255 with 13 extra-base hits.
+- Tellez leads Milwaukee with 25 hits, batting .248 this season with 13 extra-base hits.

-- Among the qualifying hitters, he ranks 91st in batting average, while his on-base percentage ranks 84th and he is 15th in slugging.
+- Among qualifying hitters in MLB play, his batting average ranks 106th, his on-base percentage ranks 90th, and he is 21st in the league in slugging.

-- Looking at the 29 games he has played this year, he's hit a home run in eight of them (27.6%), and in 8% of his trips to the plate.
+- In 26.7% of his games this year, he has hit a long ball, and 7.8% of his trips to the dish.

-- He has scored a run in 12 games this season, with multiple runs three times.
+- He has scored in 12 of 30 games this season, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.